 This has led to criticism of the scheme from industries such as live entertainment and sport, where jobs may be perfectly viable in the long run but in the short term due to Covid restrictions there is simply no work.
 Other possible resourcing arrangements are covered below.

-It is currently unclear if employees must be working at least 33% of their hours every week or if this is an average over a month or longer period.
+It is currently unclear if employees must be working at least 20% of their hours every week or if this is an average over a month or longer period.
 However, the factsheet says that employees will be able to cycle on and off the scheme and do not need to be working the same pattern each month - although each short-time working arrangement must cover a minimum period of seven days.
-This suggests that you may be able to move employees out of the JSS for periods in which they are not working 33% of their usual hours (although you would need to agree with your employees what will happen in those periods).
+This suggests that you may be able to move employees out of the JSS Open for periods in which they are not working 20% of their usual hours (although you would need to agree with your employees what will happen in those periods).
 We await further guidance.

 If we put employees into the scheme, do we need to promise that we won’t make them redundant for six months?

 No, it does not appear that there will be any ban on making redundancies for the whole six months of the scheme.
-The factsheet says that employees cannot be made redundant or put on notice of redundancy “during the period within which their employer is claiming the grant for that employee”.
+The policy paper and factsheet say that employees cannot be made redundant or put on notice of redundancy “during the period within which their employer is claiming the grant for that employee”.
 This suggests that you would be able to move an employee out of the JSS and stop claiming the grant for them if you needed to make them redundant before the scheme closed.
-(See below under “How the JSS works in practice” for further discussion of what this may mean in practical terms.)
+(See below under “How the JSS Open works in practice” for further discussion of what this may mean in practical terms.)

 Can we claim the £1,000 job retention bonus while also claiming under the JSS?